johnwaz/javascript-practice/README.md

 A compilation including JavaScript coding challenges discovered along the journey of development

+- array-to-string

+  > Return an array of items into the form of a string.

 - back-around

   > Return a string with the last character added to the beginning and the end.